ChestersGarage/cacti-aio/README.md

 ```

-* Restart the target container, just to be sure everything starts up clean
+* Restart the target container, just to be sure everything starts up clean.
 * Rebuild the Poller, Resource and SNMPAgent caches in order to get data.
 It takes a while for data to start populating again.
 In my testing, it would miss at least a couple polls, sometimes three or four, before it starts logging data again.
 * Voila!